Registration for this training is closed as all seats are reserved. We hope to do another Air Brake Seminar series in the spring of 2022.

-Basic Air Brake System - This first series reviews Air Systems.
+Basic Air Brake System - This first seminar reviews Air Brake Systems.
 It will go over just how your systems are suppose to work.
 Learn how to identify the problem the first time, and eliminate needless replacement of components.

 Air Brake Foundation - This second seminar is a common sense approach to performing a brake job.
 Participants will receive a brake adjuster certificate after attending this class.

-Air Brakes ABS Systems - The Air ABS seminar includes a classroom working ABS board, consisting of both the Bendix and Rockwell Wabco systems.
-The class offers diagnostics and proper maintenance on each system.
+Air Brakes ABS Systems - The final seminar offers diagnostics and proper maintenance on each system.